varun-gangadharan/statistics-for-strava/README.md

 * 🔄 __Stay up-to-date__: Make sure you're running the latest version for the best experience.
 * 🤓 __Check the release notes__: Always check the release notes to verify if there are any breaking changes.

+## 📚 Wiki

+Read [the wiki](https://github.com/robiningelbrecht/strava-statistics/wiki) before opening new issues.
+The question you have might be answered over there.

 ## 🪄 Prerequisites

 You'll need a `Strava client ID`, `Strava client Secret` and a `refresh token`